Anica Kovač

+Biography

-Kovač was born to Croatian gastarbeiter parents from the village Borčani in Duvno, Bosnia and Herzegovina.
+Kovač was born to Croatian gastarbeiter parents from the village Borčani in Duvno, Bosnia and Herzegovina on March 3 1976.
+Early in her life, her older brother and her lived with their grandparents as their parents moved to Germany looking for job opportunities.
+Eventually, her father founded a construction company, which allowed the family to reunite in Germany.
 She began modelling at an early age and became the winner of the national beauty contest Miss Croatia in 1995.
 At the 1995 Miss World competition, she finished as the First Runner-up to the eventual winner, Jacqueline Aguilera of Venezuela.
 She also won the Best National Costume award at the same event.

 She has been married to Robert Kovač since 2001 and they have three children together.